Image credit:

 Bookmark

-Under the motto “From Commitment to Action”, the Atomic's Ski Industry Climate Summit on December 2nd and 3rd at ISPO Munich will once again bring together the big players of the ski and snowboard world, invited by Atomic.
+Under the motto “From Commitment to Action”, the Ski Industry Climate Summit by Atomic on December 2nd and 3rd at ISPO Munich will once again bring together the big players of the ski and snowboard world, invited by Atomic.
 Brands, manufacturers, retailers, associations and NGOs will all be there to forge innovative ideas for more climate protection.
 Jonas Schneider from Protect Our Winters (POW) explains why this meeting is so important for the industry.

 Hardly any other sports industry is as directly affected by the effects of climate change as the ski and snowboard industry.
 When glaciers melt, seasons become ever shorter and snow increasingly has to be produced artificially in many places, the framework conditions for winter sports resorts and the winter sports industry alike change.

-In order to start a movement for more climate protection in the industry, the first Ski Industry Climate Summit took place last year in Salzburg at the invitation of Atomic.
+In order to start a movement for more climate protection in the industry, the first Ski Industry Climate Summit by Atomic took place last year in Salzburg at the invitation of Atomic.
 For the first time, leading international ski manufacturers, suppliers, retailers, trade associations, sports associations and climate protection organisations came together to define and initiate important joint measures for more climate protection.
 Presentations and workshops for all participants covered topics such as decarbonising the hardware supply chain, more sustainable product design, establishing a closed-loop system for sporting goods and setting up an impact measurement data management system.

 After a successful kick-off, the Climate Summit is now entering its second round.
 And has chosen a platform that could hardly be more fitting: ISPO Munich 2024.
 Supported by the Federation of the European Sporting Goods Industry (FESI), Protect Our Winters (POW) and the European Outdoor Group (EOG), around 200 industry insiders from various sectors are expected at the ICM at the Munich Trade Fair Centre on 2 and 3 December.